Salic law: Malberg glosses

+This sentence is also given as the following:

 Some tenets of the law

 These laws and their interpretations give an insight into Frankish society.
 The criminal laws established damages to be paid and fines levied in recompense for injuries to persons and damage to goods, theft, and unprovoked insults.
 One-third of the fine paid court costs.
 Judicial interpretation was by a jury of peers.

 The civil law establishes that an individual person is legally unprotected if he or she does not belong to a family.
 The rights of family members were defined; for example, the equal division of land among all living male heirs, in contrast to primogeniture.

 Agnatic succession

 One tenet of the civil law is agnatic succession, explicitly excluding females from the inheritance of a throne or fief.
 Indeed, "Salic law" has often been used simply as a synonym for agnatic succession, but the importance of Salic law extends beyond the rules of inheritance, as it is a direct ancestor of the systems of law in use in many parts of continental Europe today.

 Salic law regulates succession according to sex.
-"Agnatic succession" means succession to the throne or fief going to an agnate of the predecessor - for example, a brother, a son, or nearest male relative through the male line, including collateral agnate branches, for example very distant cousins.
+"Agnatic succession" means succession to the throne or fief going to an agnate of the predecessor – for example, a brother, a son, or nearest male relative through the male line, including collateral agnate branches, for example very distant cousins.
 Chief forms are agnatic seniority and agnatic primogeniture.
 The latter, which has been the most usual, means succession going to the eldest son of the monarch; if the monarch had no sons, the throne would pass to the nearest male relative in the male line.